pret77/intershop-pwa-hackathon-barcode/docs/guides/migrations.md

 The spelling of the OCI punchout actions has changed due to a changed naming schema of the ngrx action creator functions.
 Because 'defaultProject' is not a valid option in the angular.json any more it has been removed and the root project (project with an empty root) is used instead.
 We enabled the [Angular Hydration](https://angular.io/guide/hydration) to improve the performance and avoid the UI flickering when a page is rendered - please note, that this feature is still in developer preview and may also have some constraints.
+We take the [takeUntilDestroyed](https://indepth.dev/posts/1518/takeuntildestroy-in-angular-v16) operator to complete observables when the calling context (component, directive, service, etc) is destroyed.
+The `add-destroy` schematic has been removed but you can also keep with the `takeUntil(destroy$)` mechanism for a transitional period.
+A [migration script](../../scripts/migrate-destroy-subject.ts) is created to support the migration to the new way to complete open observable subscriptions on destroy.
+This script can be executed with `npx ts-node .\scripts\migrate-destroy-subject.ts`.
+Please look through all changes after running the script and make sure that all files are working as expected.
+In addition all unused imports within the files have to be removed (`npm run lint --fix` can be used).

 ## 4.0 to 4.1